 Duluth is a larger medium-sized city located in the state of Minnesota.
-With a population of 86,110 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
+With a population of 86,372 people and 37 constituent neighborhoods, Duluth is the fifth largest community in Minnesota.
 Duluth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Duluth is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Duluth enrolled in college, Duluth has a number of services, amenities and opportunities geared towards the needs and activities of students.

+Duluth is a somewhat ethnically-diverse city.
 The people who call Duluth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duluth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Duluth include Norwegian, Swedish, Irish, and Polish.
+Important ancestries of people in Duluth include German, Norwegian, Swedish, Irish, and English.

 The most common language spoken in Duluth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Native American languages.